thecodeassassin/influxdb.com/content/docs/v0.9/administration/authentication.md

 ```

 _Note: The example above will fail if the user is not an admin user.
 Only admin users are allowed to create databases.
 See the [authorization page](authorization.html) for information on privileges._

+## Error messages

+When auth is enabled, all HTTP requests with invalid credentials will receive a `HTTP 401 Unauthorized` response.

+## Security in production environments

+Authentication and authorization should not be relied upon to prevent access and protect data from malicious actors.
+If additional security or compliance features are desired, InfluxDB should be run behind a third-party service.

+## Authentication for services

+Service endpoints (Graphite, collectd, etc.) are not authenticated.